Sooeeren/CoasterBattle/README.md

 * ⚡ Self-Hosted API Instance: To ensure faster loading times and greater stability, we plan to host our own instances of the RCDB API.
 This will create a more seamless and reliable gameplay experience.
 * 💡 Feature Suggestions: A dedicated system for players to suggest new roller coasters, stats, or game modes directly through the game's interface.

+## 🙏 Acknowledgements & Contributors

+* 💖 [ZendrYz](https://github.com/ZendrYz) for their incredible work on implementing cost stat

 ## 🤝 Contributing

 Contributions are welcome!